 You can also control the base cell size of the cache by entering a value for the Maximum source cell size on the Advanced Settings page for caching.
 You may use this, for example, to start building the cache where the overviews or pyramids stopped.

 The cache tiles are processed and stored in JPEG or PNG format so that the server can distribute these images whenever there is a request.

 The cache is stored in your server cache directory.
-When you installed ArcGIS Server, a server cache directory was created for you in a local folder.
-If you add more GIS servers to your site, you need to share your server cache directory so it can be accessed by other machines in your site.
+When you installed ArcGIS for Server, a server cache directory was created for you in a local folder.
+If you add more GIS servers to your site, you need to share your server cache directory (using operating system options such as Windows file sharing) so it can be accessed by other machines in your site.